kube-hetzner/terraform-hcloud-kube-hetzner/README.md

 systemctl disable --now dnf-automatic.timer
 ```

-- To turn off k3s upgrade, you can just use kubectl to set the k3s_upgrade label to false for each node:
+- To turn off k3s upgrade, use kubectl to set the k3s_upgrade label to false for each node (replace the node-name in the command):

 ```sh
 kubectl label node node-name k3s_upgrade=false